COLLEGIATE SHOWCASE | Monday, Feb. 13, 2023

 - Golf programs from: Arizona, Arizona State, Baylor, Colorado, Georgia, Illinois, Indiana, Kentucky, Minnesota, Northwestern, Oklahoma State, Oregon, Pepperdine, San Jose State, Texas, Texas A&M, Texas Tech, UCLA, UNLV, USC, Wake Forest, Washington and Wyoming.

 - PGA TOUR pros: Abraham Ancer, Paul Casey, Luke Donald, Jim Furyk, Bill Haas, Charley Hoffman, J.B.
 Holmes, Beau Hossler, C.T.
-Pan, Jordan Spieth, Harold Varner III, Jhonattan Vegas, Jimmy Walker and more.
+Pan, Jordan Spieth, Harold Varner III, Jhonattan Vegas, Jimmy Walker, Will Zalatoris and more.